 5. Set up a wiki for sharing and building a knowledge base.

 Wikis are excellent tools for documenting personal information, knowledge base articles, or anything pertaining to projects, tasks, and teams.
 These tools are great for information sharing, building a knowledge base, and for responding to queries from employees.

-Wikis are especially encouraged within an organization or departments that thrive on creativity and shared ownership.
-They establish platforms where everyone, including senior management, can search and locate contributions from the team.
+Wikis are a huge internal communication trend for organizations or departments that focuses om creativity and shared ownership.
+They are the perfect type of content to establish platforms where everyone, including senior management, can search and locate contributions from the team.

 6. Deploy intranet software as part of your internal communication strategy.

 Intranets empower people with information and encourage two-way communication between employees and their company.
 They increase productivity and enhance internal communication with collaboration tools that help people work together; and social features that create dialogue.